mathieuprog/datetime-helpers/README.md

 import { getLocalizedDayOfWeek } from 'datetime-helpers';

 getLocalizedDayOfWeek('en', DayOfWeek.Wednesday)
-// returns the iso number and localized day of week name
-// for English language
+// returns the localized day of week name for English language

 /*
 {